dneey/laravel-cloudwatch/README.md

 ## Features

 - Automatically include incoming request parameters on every log.
-- Included a "requestId" on every log to make it easier to search through logs of a request on cloudwatch.
+- Included a `requestId` on every log to narrow down search to a particular request on cloudwatch.

 ## Installation